wcj365/healthcare/prep_notes/health_policy.md

 - The voters or likely voters
 - The politcally active (their voices/preferences are heard/represented)
 ### What is policy?
-> a definite course or method of action selected from among alternatives and in light of given conditions to guide and determine present and future decisions
+> "a definite course or method of action selected from among alternatives and in light of given conditions
-> - Merriam-Webster Dictionary
+> to guide and determine present and future decisions." - Merriam-Webster Dictionary
 ## Issues related to health
 - Climate change (Physical environment)
 - Social injustice and economic inequality (Social environment)